The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Computing Dimensions of All the Dust Types

-Similarly, when $v = 1$ and $V(1) \neq 0$, we will use a limit as $v \rightarrow 1$.
-Based on the nature of the geometric replacement rules, we know that $h,v$ must be integers of value $\leq p$ since the relevant ``duplicating'' only occurs along a single edge of a square, which will get divided into a discrete $p \times p$ grid at each step of the finite construction.
-Note that having $h = p$ or $v = p$ is possible in fractals such as the one shown in Figure \ref{fig:cantorstripes4x4} - notice how when we move from ${}_2A$ to ${}_3A$, the combination of 3 $H$'s gets replaced with 12 $H$'s and 3 $D$'s, which indicates that the multiplier for the $H$ sequence is $4 = p$.
-Furthermore, the multipliers $h,v$ cannot be negative because there is no geometric mechanism that would allow for that to occur.
-It is, however, possible for $h = 0$ or $v = 0$ in the cases such as the ones pictured in Figures \ref{fig:bluevanishes4x4} and \ref{fig:bluevanishesredstays4x4}.
-Thus, we know that $h,v \in \{0,1,2,\dots,p\}$.
-Lastly, we can see from the geometric replacements that $d_H, d_V \in \{0,1\}$ since an $H$ or $V$ intersection can each produce at most one $D$ intersection at the corners of the squares where they generate.
-It is also evident that if $m \leq p$ and the carpet is of Dust Type, then it will be Completely Dusty (and thus there would be no intersection sequences), and thus we can never have $v = m$ or $h = m$.
+Based on the nature of the geometric replacement rules, we know that $h$ and $v$ must be integers of value $\leq p$ since the relevant ``duplicating'' only occurs along a single edge of a square, which will be divided into a discrete $p \times p$ grid at each step of the finite construction.
+Furthermore, the multipliers $h$ and $v$ cannot be negative because there is no geometric mechanism that would allow for that to occur.
+Thus, we have that